DSimonne/sixs/README.md

 * `source_p9`
 * `pip install .`
 * cite `DOI: 10.5281/zenodo.3257616`

+For now it is mandatory to use the version 0.1.5 of bcdi

 ## Install facet-analyser (Debian 11 only)
 * Send a thank you email to Fred Picca =D